More than 2,000 boat migrants rescued off Italy, more deaths feared

 Italian Navy ship Vega plucked about 130 people off a "half-submerged" large rubber boat - one of 17 operations coordinated by the coastguard on Friday.
 There were no details on how many were on board before it deflated.

-The Vega recovered 10 bodies, Ansa news agency said.
-The coastguard and the navy said they could not confirm the number.

-The coastguard said the warmer weather and calmer seas had led to a surge in the number of people trying to cross from Libya, where people smugglers operate with relative impunity.
+The coastguard said the warmer weather and calmer seas had caused a surge in the number of people trying to cross from Libya, where people smugglers operate with relative impunity.
 Numbers managing to reach Italy were comparable to the same period last year and the year before.

 They are piled onto flimsy rubber boats or old fishing vessels, and as dramatic images from the crew of the Italian Navy ship Bettica showed on Wednesday, they can be tossed into the water in a matter of seconds.